-V. Group Professional Development Presentation (25% of the final grade) signature assignment
+IV.
+Group Professional Development Presentation (25 points) signature assignment

 Design a professional development activity.
-The purpose of this assignment is twofold: (1) to develop a one-hour staff development presentation which will be presented to the class on the last class meeting; and, (2) to provide students with the opportunity to hone their collaborative skills.
+The purpose of this assignment is twofold: (1) to develop a 45-60-minute staff development presentation which will be presented to the class on the last class meeting; and, (2) to provide students with the opportunity to hone their collaborative skills.
 This project will introduce the staff development process, best practices, and provide the opportunity to work in and reflect upon group dynamics and teamwork.
-The presentation should deal specifically with some aspect of instruction or an area of need for your group, for example, in the area of instruction, you might consider a research-based instructional practice, co-teaching, or your might consider positive behavioral supports.
-Your presentation should include handouts, PowerPoint, a related reading and/or list of references, an agenda or outline, and definitions of related terms that might be unfamiliar to your audience.
+The presentation should deal specifically with some aspect of instruction or an area of need for your group, for example, in the area of instruction, you might consider a research-based instructional practice, coteaching, or your might consider positive behavioral supports.
+Your presentation should include each of the following handouts for classmates:

+- agenda or outline; - PowerPoint; - related reading and/or list of references; and - a list of definitions of terms that might be unfamiliar to your audience.

 All materials and activities should reflect key concepts in the presentation.
 Finally, you will need to prepare an evaluation form to be distributed to the group at the end of your presentation.

-VI.
-Attendance and Participation (10% of the final grade)
+V. Attendance and Participation (10 points)

 Attendance and participation in the in class is required.
-These points can only be achieved through class participation, including group assignments, activities and collaborative opportunities.
+These points can only be achieved through class participation, including group assignments, activities and collaborative opportunities